-On your commute or tour, what are the surfaces like?
-Are they easy maintained Bike paths or harden torn apart street roads?
+On your tour, what are the surfaces like?
 A smoother tire will roll easier on a flat surface and a Knobby tire will help you roll over the destroyed street roads.

 When you’re bike touring you’ll need to be prepared for single or multi-day trips, or even for months long trips, as you’ll need tires that will go above and beyond.
 The Trekking/Touring tires are built to last and ready for high mileage. if you plan on Credit-Card Touring or Expedition Touring around the world we have the tires you need to get you there.
 Touring tires are built with Speed, Grip, Protection and Durability.
 Speed: You’ll need speed to keep your bike and you rolling forward while keeping the weight down.
 Grip: A feature to help you navigate heavy terrains and technical trails. keeping you good in the wet, Off-road and winter riding.